FernanGI/Geodesicas/README.md

-# TFG
+# Read it
-# The main library are called libreria_geometria.py
+This is a part of my final degree project, so if you find any bug or problem pleas post it.
-# To use this set of functions is compulsory to have installed the
+It contains a set of functions to make a basic computations of Christoffel symbols, geodesics, Riemann curvature tensor, Curvature Tensor, Ricci Curvature Tensor and Scalar Curvature.
-# libraries NumPy and SciPy
+To use this set of functions is compulsory to have installed the libraries NumPy and SciPy